 What is Original Medicare?

 Original Medicare is a federally subsidized program managed by the government with the purpose of granting health insurance coverage to those that are eligible.
-In order to be eligible for Medicare, you must meet the following requirements:
+In order to be eligible for Medicare, you must be:

-- Be an individual diagnosed with End-Stage Renal Cancer (ESRC), or
+- An individual diagnosed with End-Stage Renal Cancer (ESRC), or

 Once becoming eligible for the program, you will be able to enroll and gain access to the services of both Medicare Part A and Part B. Both of these parts encompass the different health care services provided to enrollees with the goal of ensuring basic coverage.